 Contradictory to Belle is her dashing suitor Gaston (Luke Evans) who values beauty over brains and arrogance over bravery.
 Evans never falters in his rich and varied portrayal of Gaston as his oddly charming vanity slowly gives way to a murderous monster.
 Forever at his side is his long-suffering friend, LeFou (a wonderful Josh Gad).
 Gaston’s increasingly violent actions begin to take their toll on LeFou and we see a sympathetic man torn between his loyalties and conscience.

 When it comes to the mansion’s iconic antiques the voice actors – most notably Ewan McGregor, Ian McKellen and Audra McDonald – breathe life, charisma and soul into the inanimate objects.
 Yet it is Dan Stevens who arguably delivers the film’s greatest performance as the infamous beast.
-Merging humour with pathos and cruelty with tenderness, he struggles to ask Belle to dinner without sounding threatening and scoffs at her when she tells him her favourite Shakespeare play is Romeo and Juliet before he’s caught reading a romance novel.
+Merging humour with pathos and cruelty with tenderness, he struggles to ask Belle to dinner without sounding threatening and scoffs at her when she tells him her favourite Shakespeare play is Romeo and Juliet.
 Chemistry oozes between the pair as they discover how alike they really are (Belle is an outsider in her own village) and the sweet exchanges between the two as they start to fall in love should vanquish any Stockholm Syndrome claims.

 From the spectacular rendition of Be Our Guest to the epic final battle, Beauty and the Beast is a fantastically entertaining, achingly romantic spectacle that is worthy of a place alongside the original Disney classic.